PDXpert PLM Software

 - Disapprove and stop the change

-Note that this workflow can be applied to both an implementing change form (an ECN) that releases item revisions, as well as to a non-implementing change form, such as an Engineering Change Request, that simply communicates the proposed change's impact.
+This workflow can be applied to both an implementing change form (an ECN) that releases item revisions, as well as to a non-implementing change form, such as an Engineering Change Request, that simply communicates the proposed change's impact.

 Engineering change workflow: additional tasks

 Other activities may be defined within a change workflow to ensure that the change form's content is "clear, concise and valid"1.
 These include